Tritium: Fukushima Daiichi

 According to a report by an expert panel considering the best approach to dealing with this issue, "Tritium could be separated theoretically, but there is no practical separation technology on an industrial scale.
 Accordingly, a controlled environmental release is said to be the best way to treat low-tritium-concentration water."
-After a public information campaign sponsored by the Japanese government, the gradual release into the sea of the tritiated water will start in 2023.
-The process will take "decades" to complete.
+After a public information campaign sponsored by the Japanese government, the gradual release into the sea of the tritiated water began on 24 August 2023 and is the first of four releases through March 2024.
+The entire process will take "decades" to complete.
 China reacted with protest.

+The IAEA has endorsed the plan.
+The water released is diluted to reduce the tritium concentration to less than 1500 Bq/L, far below the limit recommended in drinking water by the WHO.

 Helium-3

 Tritium's decay product helium-3 has a very large cross section (5330 barns) for reacting with thermal neutrons, expelling a proton; hence, it is rapidly converted back to tritium in nuclear reactors.